flashsavitar7/nameApi/README.md

 # NameApi API Documentation

-The NamesOfPips API is a simple RESTful API for managing a list of people's names.
+The NameApi API is a simple RESTful API for managing a list of people's names.
 It allows you to perform basic CRUD (Create, Read, Update, Delete) operations on individual records in the database.

 ## Table of Contents